whitefusion/White-Orchard/source/_posts/Typescript.md

 title: "Angular: Typescript"
 date: 2018-06-04 20:10:03
 tags:
-    - language
-    - core
+    - typescript
     - note
-    - typescript
+categories: language core
 ---
 > This is the reading note for "Typescript, ng-book, the complete book on Angular 5 ". <br>